pawanmsr/yadw/README.md

 Overview
 --------

 An API to host webpage with part of speech tagging application.
 It contains commands to handle timeout, limit memory usage, and restart server.
+The wabpage is mostly static with *ajax* flavoured *javascript* for POST request.

 *Flask* and *SpaCy* for python backend
 *uWSGI* for hosting and *Supervisor* for process control